 About the our board elections The board is elected through the “one member, one vote” policy wherein every member organization of Crossref has a single vote to elect representatives to the Crossref board.

-Fully implementing Crossmark is a relatively technical process, much more so than just registering DOIs for your content.
-You’ll need to deposit Crossmark-specific metadata for each DOI that you register.
-Additionally, you’ll need to include the DOI in a html tag in each article landing page where Crossmark is implemented, as well as include a script in the source code for each page that calls the Crossmark dialog box.
-Not all members will be able to implement Crossmark, so it’s important that you read through the steps carefully and check with your technical teams before starting.
+Fully implementing Crossmark is a relatively technical process.
+You’ll need to include Crossmark-specific metadata for each DOI that you register.
+And you’ll need to add the DOI in a html meta-tag in each article landing page where Crossmark is implemented, as well as include a script in the source code for each page that calls the Crossmark dialog box.

 You’ll need a way to explain Crossmark to your readers.
 To do this, you’ll need a page on your website explaining that you are participating in the Crossmark service and have committed to maintaining version of record copies of content that display the Crossmark button.
 This page should be registered and have a DOI to enable persistent linking.
 It should explain your policies on corrections, retractions, withdrawals and other updates, and may contain definitions and explanations of any additional custom metadata fields that are being used.
 The page could also include links to other relevant policies such as author submission guidelines, and peer review guidelines.
 You may already have a suitable page on your website, but don’t forget to register it with us so it has a DOI.

 Step two: Deposit the minimum Crossmark metadata for all your content